- World Book Day 23rd May 2017

-- Investor in Careers Standard 31st January 2017
+- Quality in Careers Standard 31st January 2017

-Lambeth Council has given us the opportunity to complete the Investor in Careers standard for our careers education.
+Lambeth Council has given us the opportunity to complete the Quality in Careers standard for our careers education.
 We are one of 16 Lambeth schools currently working towards this.

 What’s in it for our students?